Severo Aguilar: Commission assignments

+Chamber of Deputies

+Election

-Throughout the Constituent Assembly's existence, prolonged procedural stalemate and limited debate made it difficult for most constituents to project a national image, leading few to continue political careers following its closure.
-Aguilar was among the roughly one-tenth who did, with party bases in his home region nominating him to seek a seat in the Chamber of Deputies following the conclusion of his term as a constituent.
-In the 2009 general election, he was once again presented in circumscription 41 and was elected by one of the largest margins of the entire election cycle, attaining nearly ninety percent of the popular vote.
+For many members of the Constituent Assembly, prolonged procedural stalemate and limited debate made it difficult to stand out individually.
+As a result, few constituents continued political careers following the assembly's closure.
+Aguilar, on the other hand, was among the roughly one-tenth who did.
+In 2009, party bases in his home region nominated him to seek a seat in the Chamber of Deputies.
+He once again contested circumscription 41 and was elected by one of the largest margins of the entire election cycle, attaining nearly ninety percent of the popular vote.

+Tenure

 As a deputy, Aguilar sought to coordinate his work with municipal administrations in order to directly meet their needs.
 He promoted the allocation of public resources in favor of agriculture, the expansion of rural education, and the construction of infrastructure aimed at combating the consequences of climate change.
+Upon the conclusion of his term, he was not nominated for reelection, no less because the district he represented was abolished during 2014's decennial redistribution process.